 The facility is a consolidation point to efficiently transport municipal solid waste collected from residents and businesses in Scott and surrounding counties to our landfills in Pendleton and Montgomery Counties.
-No out of state waste will be accepted at the site.
+No out of state waste is accepted at the site.

-The 21,819 square foot facility will include an enclosed tipping floor to accept waste, a sizable maintenance garage to service a small fleet of Rumpke vehicles and office space to house sales and administrative team members.
+The 21,819 square foot facility includes an enclosed tipping floor to accept waste, a sizable maintenance garage to service a small fleet of Rumpke vehicles and office space to house sales and administrative team members.

 Why is the transfer station necessary?

-The transfer facility will also offer additional outlets for waste disposal, providing Scott County residents and businesses more options.
-In addition to materials collected by Rumpke’s hauling operations, the facility will be available to third-party haulers, municipal crews (i.e. the City of Georgetown) and institutions performing their own collection.
+The transfer facility also provides additional outlets for waste disposal, providing Scott County residents and businesses more options.
+In addition to materials collected by Rumpke’s hauling operations, the facility is available to third-party haulers, municipal crews (i.e. the City of Georgetown, Kentucky) and institutions performing their own collection.

-With the construction of a transfer station and trash coming into the site, how will odors be controlled?
+With trash coming into the site, how are odors controlled?

 We strive to be a good neighbor in the communities we service, and part of that commitment includes doing everything we can to minimize odors at our facilities.
 The Scott County Transfer Facility is completely enclosed with garage doors, which will help reduce odors.
 In addition, the facility’s location near Interstate 75 and US 62 allows our team the ability to quickly move waste out via tractor trailers the same day.

-We currently operate 16 transfer stations across our four-state service region.
+We currently operate 18 transfer stations across our four-state service region.
 At each location, we have a proven success record of effectively controlling odors, litter and other vectors.
-We will devote the same diligence in Scott County to ensure odors are kept to a minimum.
+We devote the same diligence in Scott County to ensure odors are kept to a minimum.

 What will be the hours of operation?

-The facility will operate between the hours of 6 a.m. and 6 p.m., Monday through Saturday.
-The facility will be closed on Sundays and select holidays.
+The facility operates between the hours of 8 a.m. and 4 p.m., Monday through Friday, and 8 a.m. to Noon on Saturday.
+The facility is closed on Sundays and select holidays.

 At Rumpke, we strive to be invisible at the property line – and we will uphold that commitment in Scott County.
-The entire property will have a fence around the boundary, which will reduce the possibility of litter blowing off site.
-During non-operating hours, the doors of the transfer station will remain shut to prevent wind-blown litter.
-During operating hours, a team member will be responsible for collected wind-blown litter that escapes the unloading floor.
+The entire property has a fence around the boundary, which reduces the possibility of litter blowing off site.
+During non-operating hours, the doors of the transfer station are shut to prevent wind-blown litter.
+During operating hours, dedicated team members are responsible for collected wind-blown litter that may escape the unloading floor.